noeGnh/vue3-map-chart/packages/vue3-map-chart/README.md

 </script>
 ```

-The key is a country's [ISO 3166 Code](https://en.wikipedia.org/wiki/ISO_3166).
-You can then use the component in your template
+The key must be a valid [ISO 3166-1 country code](https://en.wikipedia.org/wiki/ISO_3166-1) or a [ISO 3166-2 subdivision code](https://en.wikipedia.org/wiki/ISO_3166-2).
+You can then use the component directly in your template.

 ```html
 <template>